isavynskyi/LayoutInspector/README.md

 ## Features

-- [x] Inpect layouts on iOS devices
+- [x] Inspect layouts directly on iOS devices
-- [x] Inpection be triggered only if app is running under DEBUG build configuration, so it won't affect any other kind of the app builds (i.e. RELEASE)
+- [x] Inspection could be triggered only if app is running under DEBUG build configuration, so it won't affect any other kind of the app builds (i.e. RELEASE)
 - [x] Objective-C compatible
 - [x] Works on all devices with iOS 10.0+